w3c/tdm-reservation-protocol/docs/adopters.md

 ### Book Publishers
 - Hachette Livre: most of the publishing houses of the Hachette group have implemented the protocol on their website.
 Here a some of them: Hachette.fr, Hachette Romans, Hachette Pratique, Livre de Poche, Hatier, Grasset, Fayard, Editions Larousse, Bescherelle, Pika, Audiolib ...
+- Media-Participations has adopted the protocol in its different publishing houses, including La Martinière, Seuil, Fleurus ..

 ### STM
 - Cairn Info (https://www.cairn.info/): as http headers + html metadata, with a policy.